Arivima/LeWagon_Pokedex/README.md

 ```
 ## Predictions

-⚠️ PUT any images you want to test in the repository all_prediction_images/images ⚠️
+⚠️ PUT any image you want to test in the repository all_prediction_images/images ⚠️

 To predict them :
 ```